 This MAG-only competition saw a big win from Azerbaijan’s Oleg Stepko with an 88.9.
 Croatia’s Filip Ude won silver with an 85.95 while Israel’s Alexander Shatilov won bronze with an 85.25.
 Marian Dragulescu of Romania also returned to competition in a big way, sticking his eponymous vault – check it out below!

 What’s next?
-The Chinese Individual Championships began yesterday in Liupanshui, the Russian Cup begins Wednesday in Penza with all major Worlds contenders aside from Aliya Mustafina expected to compete, the Osijek World Challenge Cup begins with qualifications on Thursday (look forward to seeing Jade Barbosa, Rebecca Tunney, and Ruby Harrold there!), and then German National Championships will be held in Giessen over the weekend.
+The Chinese Individual Championships began yesterday in Liupanshui, the Russian Cup begins Wednesday in Penza with all major worlds contenders aside from Aliya Mustafina expected to compete, the Osijek World Challenge Cup begins with qualifications on Thursday, and then Germany’s national championships will be held in Giessen over the weekend.

 Article by Lauren Hopkins